 It's his relationship with Kayo that makes the show however.
 To better observe her, Satoru struggles to become her friend and win her trust.
 She's intentionally distant, and further isolated by an abusive mother who is as much of a problem as the kidnapper.
 Trying to manage this, not arouse suspicions, and confined with the limitations of being 10 years old makes this a great watch.
 Erased can effortlessly keep you glued to the show well past the half way point.

 After solving Kayo's problems, Erased seems lost.
 There's enough to keep you watching, but it exposes the biggest logic flaw in Erased.
 Satoru is clever enough to work out plans to save people, but ignores the true problem being the kidnapper.
 His elaborate plans prevent the victims from being vulnerable and isolated, but that doesn't solve the real problem.
-Not to mention someone else could be killed instead, which kind of defeats the point.
+Not to mention someone else could be killed instead, which misses the point.

 I won't go into detail about what happens later on, but the anime goes in a very different direction for the last quarter, and it's not anywhere near as compelling as the earlier stuff.
 Then topped off with a resolution to the kidnapper thing that is incredibly unfulfilling.
 What I appreciated about the ending is not simply going out with a bang, but instead going into detail concerning how Satoru changed peoples lives.
 He didn't just save the victims, he inspired friends and classmates to become better people.